Jeff Cobb: New Japan Pro-Wrestling (2017–2025)

-Early beginnings and championship reigns (2017–2019)
+Debut and NEVER Openweight Champion (2017–2019)

 On November 6, 2017, Cobb was announced as a participant in New Japan Pro-Wrestling's 2017 World Tag League, where he would team with Michael Elgin.
-Cobb and Elgin did not get along behind the scenes with Elgin making disparaging remarks about his tag team partner in private messages that were made public while the tournament was still in progress.
+Cobb and Elgin did not get along behind the scenes, with Elgin making disparaging remarks about his tag team partner in private messages that were made public while the tournament was still in progress.
 The two finished the tournament on December 9 with a record of four wins and three losses, failing to advance to the finals.
 On June 11, 2018, it was announced that Cobb would return to New Japan Pro-Wrestling for Kizuna Road shows.
 On June 17, it was announced that Jeff Cobb would face Hirooki Goto for his NEVER Openweight Championship.
 He would go on to lose the match.
 Cobb spent the bulk of late 2018 participating in the World Tag League tournament with partner Michael Elgin, winning eight matches, but failing to qualify for the finals.
 On April 6, 2019, Cobb won the NEVER Openweight Championship in a Winner takes all match against Will Ospreay at G1 Supercard.
 Cobb's ROH World Television Championship was also on the line.
 Cobb would eventually lose the NEVER Openweight Championship to Taichi in the first night of Wrestling Dontaku 2019.
 Cobb then competed in his first 2019 G1 Climax Tournament where he finished with 8 points thus failing to advance to the finals.
 On November 6, 2019, Cobb was announced to be in one of the teams in the 2019 World Tag League Tournament with tag partner Mikey Nicholls where they finished with 16 points failing to advance to the finals.